 Legends Of The Field: Famous Early Hunters In Africa by Robert Foran (1957) is his book on the early hunters in Africa including Willian Cotton Oswell, Selous, James H Sutherland and more.
 It was re-published on behalf of the EAPHA in 1997.

-More W Robert Foran Books
+All W Robert Foran books

 Tribute To Pioneers by Mary Gillett (1986).
 The biographies of many of the early pioneers to East Africa (before 1912), by such a pioneer herself.

 Bwana Bunduki: A History Of Early East African Professional Hunters by Emily Host (2007) is an excellent collection of biographical sketches on the most prominent early hunters in East Africa.
-Men such as Charles Cottar, F C Selous, Walter Bell, Phillip Percival, John Hunter and many more are included.
+Men such as Charles Cottar, F C Selous, Walter Bell, Philip Percival, John Hunter and many more are included.
 Ben and Emily Host compiled this list in the 1940s and interviewed those who were still alive and those who knew those who had already died.

 Big Game Shooting by H G Hutchinson (1905) is a comprehensive two volume treatise edited by Hutchinson.
 Authors include Abel Chapman, Seton-Karr, C Phillipps-Wolley, C E Radclyffe, H A Bryden and C S Cumberland.
 Free eBook Vol II

-Legends Of The Hunt by John Seerey-Lester (2010) is a collection of more than 80 stories and 120 paintings by renowned wildlife artist John Seerey-Lester.
+Legends of the Hunt by John Seerey-Lester (2010) is a collection of more than 80 stories and 120 paintings by renowned wildlife artist John Seerey-Lester.
 It covers the from 1850 to 1935 - the 'Golden Age' of hunting and exploration on three continents.
 Each exciting chapter relives the fascinating and often life-threatening exploits of Theodore Roosevelt, Jim Corbett, Charles Sheldon, Carl Akeley, Bror Blixen, John Henry Patterson and many others as they pursue dangerous game in the wildest and most remote parts of the world.